Fenway Sports Group: Roush Fenway Keselowski Racing

 Roush Fenway Keselowski Racing (formerly Roush Racing and Roush Fenway Racing) is a racing team competing in NASCAR racing.
 As one of NASCAR's largest premier racing teams, Roush runs the No. 6 (currently driven by Team's Co-owner Brad Keselowski), the No. 17 (currently driven by Chris Buescher), and the No. 60 (currently driven by Ryan Preece) Ford Mustangs in the NASCAR Cup Series and previously competed in the Xfinity Series (1992–2018), NASCAR Craftsman Truck Series (1996–2009) and ARCA RE/MAX Series.

 Roush first entered NASCAR competition in 1988 but had competed and won championships in various drag racing and sports car racing series since the mid-1960s.
 The racing business was originally a small branch of co-owner Jack Roush's successful automotive engineering and road-racing equipment business based in Livonia, Michigan.

 On February 14, 2007, FSG purchased 50% of Roush Racing to create a new corporate entity, Roush Fenway Racing.

 Boston Common Golf

 On June 26, 2023, it was announced that FSG would own one of six teams in the TMRW Golf League, a high-tech golf league created by Tiger Woods and Rory McIlroy.
 The team will represent Boston and the greater New England area.

-Salem Red Sox
+Salem RidgeYaks

 In December 2007, Fenway Sports Group agreed to purchase the Salem Avalanche of the Carolina League, Single A Advanced affiliate of the Houston Astros with the anticipation of converting the team to a Boston-affiliated club.
+The team was purchased from Atlanta-based Hardball Capital led by Jason Freier.
 In 2009, the Salem, Virginia-based team adopted the Red Sox moniker, including a logo and color scheme to match their parent club.
 Since Fenway acquired the club, it has had a relative amount of success, claiming one league title, two division titles, and making three playoff appearances.
+In late 2025, the team changed its name from the Salem Red Sox to the Salem RidgeYaks.